joshbegley/nyt-latest/README.md

 `Pakistan’s airstrikes on Afghanistan on Wednesday ended a period of calm, threatening a return to what Pakistan previously called an “open war” between the neighbors.`\
 https://www.nytimes.com/video/world/asia/100000010960522/13-civilians-killed-pakistani-airstrikes-in-afghanistan.html

-**Security Is Tight as a Match in Mexico City Starts a Historic World Cup**\
+**Security Is Tight as a Mexico Win Starts a Historic World Cup**\
-`As the largest World Cup ever kicks off in Mexico City on Thursday afternoon, the security around Estadio Azteca was strict, as law enforcement officers held off protesters.`\
+`As the largest World Cup kicked off in Mexico City on Thursday, the security around Estadio Azteca was strict, as law enforcement officers held off protesters.`\
 https://www.nytimes.com/2026/06/11/world/americas/mexico-city-world-cup.html

 **Absent From the SpaceX and OpenAI I.P.O.s?
 Chinese Investors.**\